kosall5220/sep10-freedom-project/blog/entry04.md

 ---

 ### Planing
 The 4th step of the Engineering Design Process (EDP) is planning.
-After looking through the [list of tools](https://docs.google.com/document/d/1rk-z-5FvFE3qHRHJ9q609wqwi3cQ9AKDW4H-CPG3WYA/edit) I could use, I chose three tools for my project, here are the tools I chose:
+If I want to make my website look as good as possible, I have to figure out which tools to use.
+After looking through the [list of tools](https://docs.google.com/document/d/1rk-z-5FvFE3qHRHJ9q609wqwi3cQ9AKDW4H-CPG3WYA/edit) I could use, I planned on using these three tools for my project:

 * ### [A-Frame](https://aframe.io/)